demisto/content-docs/docs/integrations/unit-testing.md

 ### Docker network
 By default, unit-tests are not running with access to the network; the network is disabled within the container that runs the unit-tests.

-Refer [here](../packs/packs-format.md#pack-ignore) if the script/integration needs docker network
+Refer to [here](../packs/packs-format.md#pack-ignore) if the script/integration tests need access to the network.

 ### Mocking